aprove-developers/KoAT2-Releases/README.md

 - [Z3](https://github.com/Z3Prover/z3)

 ## External Tools
-To generate an image of the graph of the PIP, KoAT2 invokes [Graphviz](https://graphviz.org/), which has to be manually installed on the system.
+To generate an image of the graph of a probabilistic integer program, KoAT2 invokes [Graphviz](https://graphviz.org/), which has to be manually installed on the system.
 Note that when building the Docker image, the current alpine binaries of [Graphviz](https://graphviz.org/) are installed.
 Thus, the resulting image already contains [Graphviz](https://graphviz.org/).

-For using the technique for inferring [exact expected runtimes](https://aprove-developers.github.io/recurrence/) you need to install `python3`, its package manager `pip` and its library `sympy` (even when using the static binary).
+For using the technique for inferring [exact expected runtimes](https://aprove-developers.github.io/recurrence/) you need to install [Python3](https://www.python.org/) and its its library [SymPy](https://www.sympy.org/en/index.html) (via the package manager [Pip](https://pypi.org/project/pip/)) (even when using the static binary).

 ## Run